Mental Health Integrated Complex Care

 - improved access to psychiatrist & psychological care.

-MHICC services can be delivered by mental health nurses, clinical psychologists, psychiatrists, and eligible mental health workers, social workers and occupational therapists.
+MHICC services can be delivered by mental health nurses, psychologists, psychiatrists, and eligible mental health workers, social workers and occupational therapists.

 Who are MHICC services for?